botpress/readme/docs/DASHBOARD/bot/overview-1.md

 > 📘 Note
 >
-> More detailed analytics can be found in the [Analytics tab](https://botpress.com/docs/analytics-1).
+> You can view more detailed analytics about your bot in the [Analytics tab](https://botpress.com/docs/analytics-1).

 ## Recent issues